The Geometry of G$_2$, Spin(7), and Spin(8)-models: Anomaly cancellation in six-dimensional theories

-Consider an ${\cal N}=1$ six-dimensional theory coupled to $n_T$ tensor multiplets, $n_V$ vectors, and $n_H$ hypermultiplets.
-We assume that there is a simple gauge group $G$, with Lie algebra $\mathfrak{g}$.
 The action of the gauge group on a hypermultiplet is characterized by a weight vector determining the charge of the hypermultiplet.
 It follows that hypermultiplets are organized into representations of the Lie algebra $\mathfrak{g}$.
 In our convention, a neutral hypermultiplet has a zero weight.
-The number of zero weights of a representation $\mathbf{R}$ is denoted by $\rm{dim}\, \mathbf{R}_0$.
+The number of zero weights of a representation $\mathbf{R}_i$ is denoted by $\rm{dim}\, \mathbf{R}_{i,0}$.
 The difference

 is called the charge dimension of the representation $\mathbf{R}$ \cite{GM1}.
 We denote by $n_{\mathbf{R}_i}$ the multiplicity of the representation $\mathbf{R}_i$ and $n_H^0$ the number of neutral hypermultiplets.
 The total number of charged hypermultiplets is \cite{GM1}